Under the premise of adopting and caring for them in loving homes, Amelia Dyer murdered between 300 and 400 babies.

 Though it is expected that her total number of victims was between 300 and 400, only three of the victims were positively identified and attributed to her.

-Next, read about H.H.
+After this look at Amelia Dyer, read about H.H.
 Holmes, America’s first serial killer.
 Than, read about the theory that Jack the Ripper was merely a creation of the media.